4 minute read

 2. An Established Online Presence

 This ties back to the first characteristic, but it’s equally important.
 In order for word-of-mouth marketing to be successful, you need ambassadors to reach as many people as possible, across a variety of channels and platforms.
 Now, this doesn’t mean an ambassador must have 20,000 Twitter followers or thousands of email contacts to represent your brand.
-But they should have a well-established online presence and a highly-engaged network.
+But they should have a well-established online presence and a highly-engaged network that that they can access via their blog, emails or webinars for example.

 3. A High Level of Professionalism